Product Care Guide

 Fibre filled cushions are used to give a luxurious feel.
 These cushions must be plumped and smoothed daily in order to maintain their comfort and shape, and also prevent them from flattening.
 Turn and smooth reversible cushions at least once a week as this will improve resilience and promote even wear.

 Zips are inserted for manufacturing purposes.
-Unless specifically advised to in the manufacturer’s guide, please do not remove the covers.
+Unless specifically advised to in the manufacturer’s guide, please do not remove the covers or attempt to wash them.

 Creases and shading